Workforce, training and education

 • Inpatient psychiatry on same hospital site with opportunities for attachment, as well as liaison psych.

-• Weekly departmental teaching, journal club and grand round
+• Weekly departmental teaching and grand round

 Subspecialty opportunities